 Leather: Leather is ubiquitous within the footwear and accessories industries, but also in clothing (e.g. pants, jackets, skirts).

-Leather is typically the skin of cows, with the more exotic lizards, crocodiles, alligators, and snakes being reserved for more luxury products.
-Like fur, the use of leather and skins for clothing and accessories is problematic or the environment (e.g. deforestation, GHG emissions, polluting), not to mention cruel.
+Leather is typically the skin of cows, with the more exotic lizards, crocodiles, alligators, and snakes being reserved for luxury products.
+Like fur, the use of leather and skins for clothing and accessories is problematic for the environment (e.g. deforestation, GHG emissions, polluting), not to mention cruel.
 There is also the human impacts to consider, stemming from labour abuse, and the health risks that can come with working in tanneries and handling toxic chemicals.

 For more on the leather industry's interconnected relationship wth deforestation, in particular that of the Amazon rainforest, and a review of vegan leather alternatives, check out my Weekly Wrap 18.

 Firstly, the production of wool contributes to greenhouse gas emissions.
 Secondly, sheep are particularly susceptible to a condition known as flystrike.
 In order rot combat this condition, the process of 'mulesing’ is often used.
-This can be extremely painful for the sheep, and if done incorrectly is extremely cruel and can cause the animal to suffer.
+This can be extremely painful for the sheep, and if done incorrectly, is extremely cruel and can cause the animal to suffer.
 There is also no guarantee that the process will prevent future flystrike.
 Furthermore, inhumane practices have also been shown to extend to the handling, shearing and the general behaviour shown towards sheep.